 Adjusting to life as a college student can be challenging and stressful.
-A new student or a student returning from a term abroad may wish to speak with a dean concerning her transition to campus life.
-Her dean can assist with personal adjustment, meeting new academic demands, creating a new home or cultural re-entry.
+A new student or student returning from a term abroad may wish to speak with a dean concerning her transition to campus life.
+Her dean can assist with personal adjustment, meeting new academics demands, creating a new home or cultural re-entry.

 The deans supplement support provided by a student’s faculty adviser.
 Any student may schedule an appointment with her dean to consult about her academic program.

-Typical topics of discussion include: graduation requirements, assistance in designing an individual major, study abroad planning, transfer credit, internships, planning for dual majors, graduate or professional school, accelerating a program of study, and making up failed courses.
+Typical topics of discussion include: graduation requirements, assistance in designing an individual major, study abroad planning, transfer credit, internships, planning for dual majors, graduate or professional school, accelerating a program of study, and making up for failed courses.

 Students are encouraged to use their dean as a sounding board as they think through academic and personal goals and how best to realize them.

-Students may request assistance with time management, study skills, academic planning, note-taking and other skills that may improve their academic achievement.
+Students may request assistance with time management, study skills, academic planning, note taking, and other skills that may improve their academic achievement.